All your Stockport 10 questions,

 We encourage spectators and there is plenty of Parkland to explore whilst you are waiting for the runners to return.
 There are even points where you can cut through from the park and watch the runners on the course at various points.
 Alternatively bring deck chairs, rugs, cameras & a smile.
 Why not bring your club tent or gazebo along – there is plenty of room.
 There will be hot/cold drinks and food available, along with various snacks from the tuck shop.

 We will have photographers around the course and in the start/finish arena.
-The photographs will be available on various websites following the event, we publish the links as soon as they become available
+Free Race Photos by Anthony Naulty, will be available for download following the event, we publish the links as soon as they become available.